Harshrathore994/Banking-System/README.md

 🔹 Main Page: Our landing page welcomes you with a sleek design and intuitive navigation.
 Simply click "Get Started" to dive into your banking activities.<br>
 🔹 Transaction Page: Once you hit "Get Started," you'll be redirected to our transaction page.
 Here, you can:<br>
-<p>   Send Money: Effortlessly transfer funds to any member from a provided list.</p>
+Send Money: Effortlessly transfer funds to any member from a provided list.<br>
-<p>   Transaction History: Keep track of all your transactions with an easy-to-navigate history section.</p>
+Transaction History: Keep track of all your transactions with an easy-to-navigate history section.